What is blue-green deployment?

 One of the goals of continuous integration (a DevOps technique) is to get software live as soon as possible and speed up the development process through automated testing and frequent code integration.
 Blue-green deployment is a deployment strategy that can help with this goal by allowing more code pushes to production while lowering the risk of new releases.

 Testing in production

-There are often small differences between the staging environment and production, no matter how much effort is made to make them identical.
-This can lead to edge cases and bugs which can't be discovered until the code has been pushed to production.
+There are often small compatibility differences between the staging environment and production, no matter how much effort is made to make them identical.
+For DevOps teams, this can lead to edge cases and bugs that can't be discovered until the code has been pushed to production.
 Blue-green deployment allows for testing in production by pushing new code to the actual production environment and seeing how it performs, before smoothly transitioning it to production traffic and actual users.

 Blue-green deployment example

-Say your development team is working on a web app and want to release a new feature but want to eliminate any downtime and have a smooth transition to the new code.
-In addition to your staging environment, you would setup two identical production environments (a "blue version" and "green version") with a router directing traffic to the green version.
+Say your development team is working on a web app and wants to release a new feature but wants to eliminate any downtime and have a smooth transition to the new code.
+In addition to your staging environment, you would set up two identical production environments (a "blue version" and a "green version") with a router directing traffic to the green version.

 Feature flags vs blue-green deployment

-An alternative development approach to blue-green deployment is the use of feature flags or feature toggles.
+An alternative development approach to blue-green deployment is the use of feature flags or feature toggles as rolling deployments.
 With feature flags, new features and code are wrapped in conditional code that can be remotely turned on or off.
 This allows developers to roll out new features to production, and have an easy way to rollback without having to maintain two production environments.

 In addition to simple on/off functionality, feature flags can also be used for targeted rollouts, where a feature is enabled only for a specific segment of your user traffic.
 This allows for use cases such as canary deployments and A/B testing, again without having to maintain two separate production environments.